Skip to main content

 About the Book

-A feminist romp through pop culture that illuminates how women impact and shape the economy.
+A feminist romp through pop culture that illuminates how women influence and shape the economy.

-Taylor Swift and Beyoncé aren’t just pop megastars.
-They are working women, whose astounding accomplishments defy patriarchal norms.
-And while not all women can be Rihanna or Dolly Parton or Reese Witherspoon, their successes help us understand the central role of everyday women in today’s economy.
+Taylor Swift isn't just a pop megastar.
+She is a working woman whose astounding accomplishments defy patriarchal norms.
+And while not all women can be Beyoncé or Dolly Parton or Reese Witherspoon, the successes of these trailblazing stars help us understand the central role of women in today's economy.

-Swiftynomics assesses the complex economic lives of American women.
-Drawing insights from pathbreakers like Taylor Swift, Misty Heggeness digs into the data revealing women’s hidden contributions and aspirations—the unexamined value they create by following their own ambitions.
-She confronts misconceptions about the roles women play in today’s economy by highlighting the abundance of productive activity occurring in their daily lives and acknowledging the barriers they still face.
+Swiftynomics assesses the complex economic lives of everyday American women through the stories of groundbreakers like Taylor Swift, Misty L. Heggeness digs into the data, revealing women's hidden contributions and aspirations—the unexamined value they create by pursuing their own ambitions.
+She highlights the abundance of productive activity in their daily lives and acknowledges the barriers they still face.

-Lighthearted but substantive, Swiftynomics explores critical reforms like paying caregivers for work on behalf of their families and collecting statistical documentation of gendered labor that currently goes unrecognized.
-Heggeness also offers advice for women so they can thrive in an economy that was not built for them.
+Exploring critical reforms regarding caregiving and gendered labor, this book offers advice for women to thrive in an economy that was not built for them.

 About the Author